AUSSDA/proxy/README.md

 Installation
 ------------

-We assume you have a running Dataverse installation.
-Be aware that this script has only been tested with Dataverse 4.20.
-You should have a running Apache server.
+We assume you have a running Dataverse 4.20. installation and that you should have a running Apache server.

 1. Install `mod_wsgi`